sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     * @param attributeName The name of the attribute you want to validate
     * @param attributeValue The value of the attribute you want to validate
     *
     * @return true if the value is unique AND false otherwise.
-If the application or identity can't be found an
+If the application or identity can't be found, an
     * IllegalStateException will be thrown.
     *
     */